koukibadr/Searchable-Listview/README.md

   /// You should return a list of filtered elements.
   List<T> Function(String query)? filter;

-  ///Async callback that return list to be displayed with future builder
+  /// Async callback that return list to be displayed with future builder
-  ///to filter the [asyncListCallback] result you need provide [asyncListFilter] Future<List<T>?> Function()? asyncListCallback;
+  /// to filter the [asyncListCallback] result you need provide [asyncListFilter] Future<List<T>?> Function()? asyncListCallback;

-  ///Callback invoked when filtring the searchable list
+  /// Callback invoked when filtring the searchable list
-  ///used when providing [asyncListCallback]
+  /// used when providing [asyncListCallback]
-  ///can't be null when [asyncListCallback] isn't null late List<T> Function(String, List<T>)? asyncListFilter;
+  /// can't be null when [asyncListCallback] isn't null late List<T> Function(String, List<T>)? asyncListFilter;

-  ///Loading widget displayed when [asyncListCallback] is loading
+  /// Loading widget displayed when [asyncListCallback] is loading
-  ///if nothing is provided in [loadingWidget] searchable list will display a [CircularProgressIndicator] Widget? loadingWidget;
+  /// if nothing is provided in [loadingWidget] searchable list will display a [CircularProgressIndicator] Widget? loadingWidget;

-  ///error widget displayed when [asyncListCallback] result is null
+  /// Error widget displayed when [asyncListCallback] result is null
-  ///if nothing is provided in [errorWidget] searchable list will display a [Icon] Widget? errorWidget;
+  /// if nothing is provided in [errorWidget] searchable list will display a [Icon] Widget? errorWidget;

   /// Builder function that generates the ListView items